npm/npm/doc/json.md

 `/usr/local/bin/npm-version`.
 Then, when you activate that version, it'll create a symlink from `/usr/local/bin/npm-version` to `/usr/local/bin/npm`.

+Notice that if the executable file is interpreted by node (i.e., specifying node in the shebang line), npm actually installs a shim instead of symlinking it, which causes expressions `require.main === module` and `module.id === "."` evaluate to `false` within the file.
+This seems unable to be resolved until node provides a "flexible `require()`".

 Shortcut: If you have a single executable, and its name is already what you want it to be, then you can just supply it as a string.
 For example: